forcedotcom/aura/README.md

 engineered for growth.
 It supports partitioned multi-tier component development that bridges the client and server.

-To find out more about Aura please see the [Aura Documentation](http://documentation.auraframework.org/auradocs) site or see the instructions at the end of this README for accessing the documentation on your localhost after you build the project.
+To find out more about Aura, see the [Aura Documentation](http://documentation.auraframework.org/auradocs) site.

 ## How Do I Develop with Aura?